PingpongTurd/Neutron/README.md

-For permission requests, write to the publisher, addressed “Attention: Permissions Coordinator innit,” at the addresses below. sdu23h7dy98y87asd7a@gmail.com ElectronDev@protonmail.com with any questions you may directly ask me or this other random guy on discord:
+For permission requests, write to the publisher, addressed “Attention: Permissions Coordinator innit,” at the addresses below. sdu23h7dy98y87asd7a@gmail.com ElectronDev@protonmail.com with any questions you may directly ask me or this other random guy on discord:\n Just a Thing#4419,\n
-Just a Thing#4419,
 ElectronDev#0001